 If you own a course where customers use your carts daily, make sure you are checking lug nut tightness at least every other day.

-When you take a tire off, make sure you retighten after a few days of use.
+When you take a tire off, make sure you retighten the lug nuts after a few days of use.

 Why Do My Lug Nuts Keep Coming Loose?